poetic/short-stack/README.md

 ## Compatibility

-Short Stack is being built and tested on OS X Yosemite (10.10) and OS X Mavericks (10.9).
+Short Stack is being built and tested on OS X El Capitan (10.11).